torvalds/linux/Documentation/security/lsm.rst

 processes (e.g. kill), since each process might have its own hook for controlling the operation.
 This would require a general mechanism for composing hooks in the base framework.
-Additionally, LSM would still need global hooks for operations that have no process context (e.g. network input operations).
+Additionally, LSM would still need global hooks for operations that have yes process context (e.g. network input operations).
 Consequently, LSM provides global security hooks, but a security module is free to implement per-process hooks (where that makes sense) by storing a security_ops table in each